Why 3,298 inmates are on death row in Nigeria — Prisons Service

-The Nigerian Prisons Service said yesterday that inmates on death row was as high as 3,298 in prisons across the country because of the increasing number of human rights groups.
+The Nigerian Prisons Service said yesterday that inmates on death row were as high as 3,298 in prisons across the country because of the increasing number of human rights groups.

 According to the Prisons, this has discouraged governors from signing the death warrants of prisoners on death row.

-He said governors now shy away from signing the death warrants of inmates on death row to avoid attacks from the human right bodies.
+He said governors now shy away from signing the death warrants of inmates on death row to avoid attacks from human rights bodies.

 He said: ”Currently, there is somewhat a kind of moratorium on execution of offenders.